Record Details

 Use this method when the data source already contains nested lists or arrays of objects, such as in JSON data.

 In this structure, each product record includes a property that contains an array of detail items.
-AzureLabel reads this array and converts its objects into Record Details rows automatically.
+AzureLabel reads this array and converts its objects into Record Details rows.

 This method is common when importing data from APIs or structured JSON files.